ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

-If the TAM passes back a non-empty buffer, the TEEP/HTTP Server generates a successful (2xx) response with a Content-Type header with the appropriate media type in use, and with the message buffer as the body.
+If the TAM passes back a non-empty buffer, the TEEP/HTTP Server generates a successful (2xx) response with a Content-Type header field with the appropriate media type in use, and with the message buffer as the body.

 ## Error handling